More About Provo River-Utah Lake

 Provo River Collage

 The Provo River historically provided abundant fish and wildlife habitat.
 That habitat was significantly altered with European settlement.
 The lower Provo River was altered to serve as a transportation channel for municipal, irrigation and industrial water.
 The river was also impacted in many areas by irrigation diversions, highways, railroads, reservoirs and urban encroachment.
 Impacts to the lower river section, along with changes in Utah Lake, contributed to significant decline of the endangered June sucker.
-Middle Provo River wildlife resources were impacted by the 1950s diking and straightening of the river as part of the Provo River Project, the 1993 inundation of five river miles due to filling Jordanelle Reservoir, and dewatering due to irrigation diversions.
+Middle Provo River wildlife resources were impacted by the 1950s river diking and straightening as part of the Provo River Project; the 1993 inundation of five river miles due to filling Jordanelle Reservoir; and, dewatering due to irrigation diversions.
 Portions of the upper Provo were also channelized and many natural lake basins dammed in the early 1900s to provide water storage.

 • Lower Provo River (Utah Lake to Deer Creek Dam)